4.3 Periods to Be Presented in Pro Forma Financial Information

 transactions and should only reflect the accounting for the common-control

 transaction or the discontinued operation.
-The results of the pro forma income
+The results reflected in the pro

 Example 4-5